unexist/blog/_posts/2021-12-01-migrating-to-podman.md

 I never did something like this with [Docker][2], would have saved me quite some headaches I suppose.

-The showcase of the logging vs tracing can be found here:
+My logging vs tracing showcase can be found here:

 <https://github.com/unexist/showcase-observability-quarkus>